cepdnaclk/e16-4yp-Hardware-Cache-Switching-with-Operating-System-Context-Switches/docs/README.md

 ## Experiment Setup and Implementation

 In order to experiment with the cache bank control system, we have to implement a system that can switch the cache banks.
 For this purpose, we have implemented a standard Risc V five-stage pipeline processor.
 We have added the custom instruction and the cache bank system to that.
 For the implementation, we have used Qurtus II  software to test the implementation on the FPGA.
 Also, we have two custom assembly programs, one is used the single shared cache and the other is used the switchable cache bank system.
-Finally, a performance analysis that was conducted to assess the performance improvements of using a switchable cache bank system.
+Finally, a performance analysis was conducted to assess the performance improvements of using a switchable cache bank system.
 The analysis likely involved measuring and comparing the performance of a system that used the switchable cache bank system against a similar system that did not use this feature.
 The results of the analysis would provide insight into the effectiveness of the switchable cache bank system and could be used to make informed decisions about implementing it in future systems.

 ### Hardware and Software Design
 The hardware simulation environment was designed using Verilog.
 We have designed separate instruction and data memory systems.
 In our system cache banks, data memory, and instruction memory is modeled as it gives real functionality and timing.
 The memory hierarchy and the complete system implementation are indicated in Fig. 3.